Feature #10178: Rephrase syslinux screen

 a synonym for troubleshoot.
 Use troubleshoot or a more accurate word or phrase instead.".
 Which makes sense.
 So I'll go for "troubleshooting" I think.

-#11 Updated by huertanix about 3 years ago
+#11 Updated by huertanix over 3 years ago

 I see; It seems like Microsoft's explanation mentions it's oriented towards just software developers though?
 If "troubleshooting" is standardized enough to be understood by a wider range of people than just software developers, I think it's ok.
 We should definitely mention "Troubleshooting Mode" in that case though, so that people understand it's a mode and not a wizard interface or anything.

 #13 Updated by intrigeri almost 3 years ago